Rohaq/RadioFreeKerbin/README.md

-# RadioFreeKerbin
+# Radio Free Kerbin
-A mod for Kerbal Space Program that adds basic antenna capability to all stock or mod command parts.
+A mod for Kerbal Space Program that adds basic antenna capability to all stock or mod-provided crewed command parts.

 ## Changelog